Quick Knock Down at Girardville Row Home Fire

 Photo by JC KriesherSmoke is seen rising from the front of a home situated in the middle of a row on A Street in Girardville.
 Engine 45-10 was first on scene and made a quick hit on the fire.

 Lieutenant 45-2 arrived on-scene within seconds of the dispatch and confirmed a working fire with heavy fire in the middle of a row.
-The LT requested an engine and truck from Ashland be added.
-Chief 45 then arrived and assumed command and requested the second alarm be filled out.
+The LT. requested an engine and truck from Ashland to be added.
+Chief 45 then arrived, assumed command and requested the second-alarm be filled out.